Skip to main content

 Posted by: , Posted on: - Categories: Life Sciences, Medicines, NIHR, Research

-The government has today announced plans to speed up clinical trials and make it easier for revolutionary healthcare treatments get to NHS patients, backed by £121 million.
+It follows an announcement in May this year to speed up clinical trials and make it easier for revolutionary healthcare treatments to get to NHS patients, which was backed by £121 million in government funding.

 The full government response is available here.